cpgf/cpgf/doc/cpgf-tween-library.md

 ```c++
 GTweenNumber getCurrentProgress() const;
 ```
 Get current elapsed progress, not including delay time or any repeat.
-This is same as  *return getCurrentTime() / getDuration();*
+This is same as
+*return getCurrentTime() / getDuration();*
 The return value is always between [0, 1].
 ```c++
 void setCurrentProgress(GTweenNumber value);
 ```
 Set current elapsed progress, not including delay time or any repeat.
-This is same as  *setCurrentTime(value * getDuration());*
+This is same as
+*setCurrentTime(value * getDuration());*
 The value should be always between [0, 1].
 If the value is smaller than 0, 0 will be used.
 If the value is larger than 1, 1 will be used.
 ```c++
 GTweenNumber getTotalProgress() const;
 ```
 Get overall elapsed progress, not including delay time, but include repeat and repeat delay time.
-This is same as  *return getTotalTime() / getTotalDuration();*
+This is same as
+*return getTotalTime() / getTotalDuration();*
 The return value is always between [0, 1].
 If the tweenable is repeating infinitely, the return value is meaningless.
 ```c++
 void setTotalProgress(GTweenNumber value);
 ```
 Set overall elapsed progress, not including delay time, but include repeat and repeat delay time.
-This is same as  *setTotalTime()(value * getTotalDuration());//
+This is same as
+*setTotalTime()(value * getTotalDuration());*
 The value should be always between [0, 1].
 If the value is smaller than 0, 0 will be used.
 If the value is larger than 1, 1 will be used.
 If the tweenable is repeating infinitely, setting the total progress is undefined behavor.
 ```c++